-1.Assess: Baseline data on the pupil held by the school will be collated by the class teacher in order to make an accurate assessment of the pupil's needs.
-Parents will always be invited to this early discussion to support the identification of action to improve outcomes.

-2. Plan: If review of the action taken indicates that 'additional to and different from' support will be required, then the views of all involved including the parents and the pupil, will be obtained and appropriate evidence-based interventions identified, recorded and implemented by the class teacher with advice from the SENCO.
-These will be recorded on out school IEPs.
+- 1. Assess: Data on the pupil held by the school will be collated by the class teacher in order to make an accurate assessment of the pupil's needs.
+Parents will always be invited to this early discussion to support the identification of action to improve outcomes. - 2.
+Plan: If review of the action taken indicates that 'additional to and different from' support will be required, then the views of all involved including the parents and the pupil, will be obtained and appropriate evidence-based interventions identified, recorded and implemented by the class teacher with advice from the SENCO. - 3.
+Do: SEN support will be recorded on a plan that will identify a clear set of expected outcomes, which will include stretching and relevant academic and developmental targets that take into account parents aspirations for their child. - 4.
+Review: Progress towards these outcomes will be tracked and reviewed termly with the parents and the pupil.